 104-Year-Old Doing KAATSU

-Physicians and patients in Japan are leading the way on how best to incorporate KAATSU to combat sarcopenia and address a host of other health issues.
+Visionary physicians and patients born before 1950 are leading the way on how best to incorporate KAATSU to combat sarcopenia and address a host of other health issues.
 A 104-year-old female patient in Kawasaki, Japan shows what is possible with KAATSU under the guidance of her physician Dr. Odagiri and KAATSU inventor Dr. Sato.

 The video above was presented by Dr. Odagiri at the first KAATSU Training Symposium held in Tokyo, Japan in 2005.